 Improve the Air

-Keep in mind, too, that making your new Los Angeles house feel like home involves more senses than just sight.
+Keep in mind, too, that making your new Riverside house feel like home involves more senses than just sight.
 It’s also important to improve the air quality.
 And the first and most important step here is to change the furnace and AC filters – and to keep them changed regularly.
 Then, after having taken this first fundamental step, you can move on to your favorite scented candles and potpourri.

 Fill it With Plants and Flowers